Monday 21 August – Thursday 24 August 2017

 Each Class is 1.25 hours in duration.
 Examination techniques including how to answer questions, manage time etc. are dealt with in all subjects.ENGLISH

-While all four competencies of language acquisition (reading, writing, speaking and listening) are targeted during the week of the course, the emphasis is mostly on improving the grammatical knowledge of the cohort and using the knowledge gained to hone examination technique.
-I believe a solid knowledge of grammar forms is essential to success in all areas of language acquisition and, in the light of this belief, I aim to build my students’ confidence in mastering both basic and difficult grammatical concepts during the week of the course.
+While all four competencies of language acquisition (reading, writing, speaking and listening) are targeted during the 4 days of the course, the emphasis is mostly on improving the grammatical knowledge of the cohort and using the knowledge gained to hone examination technique.
+I believe a solid knowledge of grammar forms is essential to success in all areas of language acquisition and, in the light of this belief, I aim to build my students’ confidence in mastering both basic and difficult grammatical concepts during the course.

-Each day is designed with the expectation that students will spend roughly 3 hours outside the classroom refining their knowledge of what is covered during the 1hr1/4 spent with me.
+Each day is designed with the expectation that students will spend roughly 3 hours outside the classroom refining their knowledge of what is covered during the 1.25 hours spent in class.
 During the course, I offer students detailed resources to help with mastering:

 The Informal Letter